-To make IPython GUI event loop integration occur automatically at every startup, set the configuration language in the start of the sta
+To make IPython GUI event loop integration occur automatically at every startup, set the c.
+InteractiveShellApp.gui configuration key in your IPython profile (see Setting configurable options).

 If the event loop you use is supported by IPython, turning on event loop integration follows the steps just described whether you use Terminal IPython or an IPython kernel.